Silla: Society and politics

 From at least the 6th century, when Silla acquired a detailed system of law and governance, social status and official advancement were dictated by the bone rank system.
 This rigid lineage-based system also dictated clothing, house size, and the permitted range of marriage.

 Since its emergence as a centralized polity Silla society had been characterized by its strict aristocratic makeup.
 Silla had two royal classes: "sacred bone" (seonggol, 성골, 聖骨) and "true bone" (jingol, 진골, 眞骨).
 Up until the reign of King Muyeol this aristocracy had been divided into "sacred bone" and "true bone" aristocrats, with the former differentiated by their eligibility to attain the kingship.
 This duality had ended when Queen Jindeok, the last ruler from the "sacred bone" class, died in 654.
 The numbers of "sacred bone" aristocrats had been decreasing for generations, as the title was only conferred to those whose parents were both "sacred bones", whereas children of a "sacred" and a "true bone" parent were considered as "true bones".
 There were also many ways for a "sacred bone" to be demoted to a "true bone", thus making the entire system even more likely to collapse eventually.

 The king (or queen) theoretically was an absolute monarch, but royal powers were somewhat constrained by a strong aristocracy.
+Notably, Silla was unique in having female monarchs.
+There were, for example, three reigning Sillan female "kings" (yeouang, 여왕), distinct from queens who were merely the consorts of male rulers.
+Descent also continued to be traced through both paternal and maternal lines throughout the Sillan era, suggesting women enjoyed a relatively high status compared to other contemporary East Asian states.

 The "Hwabaek" (화백,和白) served as royal council with decision-making authorities on some vital issues like succession to the throne or declarations of war.
 The Hwabaek was headed by a person (Sangdaedeung) chosen from the "sacred bone" rank.
 One of the key decisions of this royal council was the adoption of Buddhism as state religion.

 Following unification Silla began to rely more upon Chinese models of bureaucracy to administer its greatly expanded territory.
 This was a marked change from pre-unification days when the Silla monarchy stressed Buddhism, and the Silla monarch's role as a "Buddha-king".
 Another salient factor in post-unification politics were the increasing tensions between the Korean monarchy and aristocracy.